e-kai00/gungnir-shop/TESTING.md

 #### JavaScript
 - [JShint](https://jshint.com/)

-  The validation results are positive, with no errors detected.
+  The validation results were positive, with no errors detected.
 Some minor warnings were issued regarding missing semicolons, which have been addressed and rectified.

   <details><summary>home app / script.js</summary>
   <img src="README_docs/testing/validators/js_hint/home-script_js.png">